 Holly has performed at the Kaslo Jazz Festival, Unity Music Festival, Central Music Festival, Starbelly Jam, Idlewild Festival, Arts Wells, Arts On The Edge, Whatshan Lake Festival, appeared on a nationally televised concert and performed with a big band on the steps of the parliament building in Victoria BC.
 She has opened for Leon Russell, Sue Foley, The Golden State Lonestar Revue, JW Jones, Sonny Rhodes and appeared on shows with fellow Canadian artist's such as Colin James, Jeff Healey, Harry Manx, and international legends like Los Lobos and David “Fathead” Newman.

-Holly is currently touring with her five piece band, consisting of Hyatt-vocals & bass, Jon Burden-guitars, Jack Taforo-keys/Brandon Smith-keys, Clintons Swanson-sax & flute and Steve Wilson-drums.
+Holly is currently touring with her four piece band, consisting of Hyatt-vocals & bass, Jon Burden-guitars, Jack Taforo-keys/Brandon Smith-keys, and Steve Wilson-drums.
 Her live show has been described as "soulful, funky, fun danceable blues!" and "a dynamic live show that leaves the listener feeling uplifted and inspired!"

 "This is a lady with a truly touching voice and a five-piece support band that rolls along delivering pure pleasure."
 Elmore Magazine

 "Solid, original blue eyed soul, with a little effort you could picture her as Bonnie's little sister---Bonnie Bramlett that is.
 Solid throughout."
 Midwest Record

 "Not only is Hyatt a singer with a Bonnie Raitt-style vocal range, she is a monster bassist as her playing throughout the album proves.
 Here’s hoping the Nelson-based artist turns up on a festival stage nearby soon."
 The Vancouver Sun